oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 **<a name="organize-new-discount-options">Organize new discount options</a>**

-When adding new discount likely will be needed to add new discount options.
-Discount options actually stored as array inside `Oro\Bundle\PromotionBundle\Entity\DiscountConfiguration::options` and during promotion execution passed to the discounts configure method, for example `Oro\Bundle\PromotionBundle\Discount\LineItemsDiscount::configure`, where options become resolved and you can safely store them and use later for calculations.
+You may want to add new discount options when adding a new discount.
+Discount options are stored as an array inside `Oro\Bundle\PromotionBundle\Entity\DiscountConfiguration::options`.
+When promotions are executed, discount options are passed to the discounts configure method, for example `Oro\Bundle\PromotionBundle\Discount\LineItemsDiscount::configure`, where options become resolved and you can safely store them and use later for calculations.

-In order to connect formType fields with discount options, they should have the same key, therefore useful to specify this key as discount's constant and use it during form field definition like `Oro\Bundle\PromotionBundle\Discount\LineItemsDiscount::APPLY_TO` used inside `Oro\Bundle\PromotionBundle\Form\Type\LineItemDiscountOptionsType::buildForm`.
+In order to connect formType fields with the discount options, they should have the same key.
+It can be helpful to specify this key as the discount's constant and use it during form field definition like `Oro\Bundle\PromotionBundle\Discount\LineItemsDiscount::APPLY_TO` used inside `Oro\Bundle\PromotionBundle\Form\Type\LineItemDiscountOptionsType::buildForm`.

 **<a name="discount-applying-and-calculation">Discount applying and calculation<a>**

-When discount already created by `Oro\Bundle\PromotionBundle\Discount\DiscountFactory` and configured, discount strategy applying discounts to the `Oro\Bundle\PromotionBundle\Discount\DiscountContext`.
-This context used as storage for applicable discounts, calculated discounts values and related information that needed during discount calculation process.
+When discount are already created by `Oro\Bundle\PromotionBundle\Discount\DiscountFactory` and configured, the discount strategy applies discounts to `Oro\Bundle\PromotionBundle\Discount\DiscountContext`.
+This context is used as a storage for applicable discounts, calculated discounts values and related information that is necessary for discount calculation process.

-At first strategy iterate over all discounts and call `\Oro\Bundle\PromotionBundle\Discount\DiscountInterface::apply`, where discount make decision applicable it for current situation or not, and if yes, add itself into one of applicable storage: `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$subtotalDiscounts`, `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$shippingDiscounts` or `Oro\Bundle\PromotionBundle\Discount\DiscountLineItem::$discounts` that stored in `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$lineItems`.
+At first, the strategy iterates over all discounts and calls `\Oro\Bundle\PromotionBundle\Discount\DiscountInterface::apply`, where a discount decides whether it is applicable to the current situation or not.
+If it is, it adds itself into one of the applicable storages: `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$subtotalDiscounts`, `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$shippingDiscounts` or `Oro\Bundle\PromotionBundle\Discount\DiscountLineItem::$discounts` that are stored in `Oro\Bundle\PromotionBundle\Discount\DiscountContext::$lineItems`.

-Later strategy will iterate over discounts that added to the `Oro\Bundle\PromotionBundle\Discount\DiscountContext` and will execute `Oro\Bundle\PromotionBundle\Discount\DiscountInterface::calculate`, where discount will check support it passed entity, and if yes, it should make calculations and return discount amount as float value.
+Later, the strategy will iterate over all discounts that have been added to `Oro\Bundle\PromotionBundle\Discount\DiscountContext`.
+It will execute `Oro\Bundle\PromotionBundle\Discount\DiscountInterface::calculate`, where the discount will check whether it supports the passed entity.
+If it does, it should calculate the discount and return the discount amount as a float value.

 **<a name="discount-context-converters">Discount Context Converters</a>**

-`Oro\Bundle\PromotionBundle\Discount\DiscountContext` created based on the source entity by discount context converters.
-If you need to support new source entity, you should create class that implements `Oro\Bundle\PromotionBundle\Discount\Converter\DiscountContextConverterInterface` and tag it's service with `'oro_promotion.discount_context_converter'`, in order to be able to convert this entity into context.
+`Oro\Bundle\PromotionBundle\Discount\DiscountContext` is created based on the source entity by discount context converters.
+If you need to support a new source entity, you should create a class that implements `Oro\Bundle\PromotionBundle\Discount\Converter\DiscountContextConverterInterface` and tag its service with `'oro_promotion.discount_context_converter'`, in order to be able to convert this entity into context.
 ```
     app.promotion.custom_entity_context_data_converter:
         class: AppBundle\Promotion\CustomEntityContextDataConverter